tddschn/hr-tddschn/README.md

 ## Requirements

-The only requirement is python (tested in python 2.7 and python 3.10)
+The only requirement is python2.7+ or python3 (tested in python 3.10)